moewiz/go-microservice/README.md

 <h1 align="center">Building first Microservices with Go</h1>

-<p>Instered in Go; want to understand more about Go; that's why I started building a microservice with the Go language</p>
+<p>Interested in Go; want to understand more about Go; that's why I started building a microservice with the Go language</p>

 ## Knowledges in the project